DheerendraRathor/cs296-2014/README.txt

 This repository contains folders for all labs named accordingly.
 For further details please refer to indivisual README.txt in each lab folder.
+Box2D is not installed in any of the lab work.
+For installing Box2D go to cs296_base_code/exteranl/src and follow the instructions present there in cs296_README.txt

 Added following assingments: